Comedy review: In The Improv Centre's Betrayers, audience has fun separating the truthful from traitors

 In another challenge, Morrison asked an audience member what their occupation and a major challenge at their workplace is.
 When the viewer responded with “content strategist” and “bad web semantics”, Morrison instructed Gunn, Voth, and Saunders to play out a scene in—yes—a content-strategy office, where they had to deal with bad web semantics.
 If you’re having a hard time wrapping your head around that jargon, imagine what a tall order it was for the performers to spontaneously make it work—which they did brilliantly!

 The mini prizes that Morrison announced for each challenge were not only hilarious but also unquestionably alluring.
-For example, one of these “prizes” was the password to your ex’s Netflix account so that you use it for free and mess with their algorithm.
+For example, one of these “prizes” was the password to your ex’s Netflix account so that you could use it for free and mess with their algorithm.
 An even better one was a two-bedroom apartment in Mount Pleasant for $1,200 a month (immediately prompting an envious audience reaction).

-All of this is played out on Frank Paige’s rustic-themed set, which exudes cheekiness, including a moosehead mounted on the wall.
+All of this is played out on Frank Paige’s rustic-themed set, which exudes cheekiness, including a moose head mounted on the wall.
 Sound designer Brendan Kelly also adds to the onstage humour, inserting on-the-spot sound effects throughout to complement the action.
 And lighting designer Neil Battle expertly dims the lights at the most opportune moments during skits for maximum comedic timing.

 The effective incorporation of audience interaction during the show really makes you feel part of the action—which in turns cranks up the heart-racing suspense during the elimination rounds.
 Betrayers is a ton of fun, and because of the mystery that underlies the action, it feels like you’re watching a complete show, rather than a series of theatre improv games.
 Add to that the polished comedic talents of The Improv Centre’s ensemble, and the result here is—truthfully—a unique and entertaining experience.